Last Updated on

 Syracuse University, Syracuse NY – Jefferson Clinton Hotel

 If you want to feel cared for in the cozy, elegant ambiance of years gone by, the Jefferson Clinton, a Historic Hotel of America, is your best bet in Syracuse.
 Wonderfully situated on Armory Square, the Jefferson Clinton is known for its genuinely good-natured service.
-In the morning, during a complimentary (with room) breakfast, the exceptionally friendly omelet chef executes each order quickly, and even brings plates to the guests with a smile.
+In the morning, enjoy a hearty breakfast, complete with chef-made omelets.
+Don’t sweat the cost.
+Breakfast comes complimentary with your room.

 West Chester University, West Chester PA – Faunbrook B&B

-When visiting your student at West Chester University in West Chester PA, check out Faunbrook B&B. Why settle for a franchise hotel when you can stay in the charmer of a Bed and Breakfast built in 1860 by PA Congressman and oil and banking tycoon, Smedley Darlington, a name that conjures up the hero (or villain) of a Victorian melodrama.
+When visiting your student at West Chester University in West Chester PA, consider staying at Faunbrook B&B. Why settle for a franchise hotel when you can stay in the charmer of a Bed and Breakfast?
 The brick mansion, with black shutters and filigreed wrought iron adorning a wrap-around porch, would look right at home in New Orleans.
-Inside, common rooms, the essence of Victorian-era finery, have been arranged much as they would have looked when the Darlington’s lived there.
-In fact, some of the furniture is original to the Darlington Family, left when the home was converted into a B&B in the 1980’s, and restored by innkeeper, Lori Zytkowicz.
+Inside, common rooms, the essence of Victorian-era finery, have been arranged much as they would have looked in the late 1800’s.

 Penn State, State College PA – Penn Stater Hotel

-This State College stalwart welcomes you with a mid-century modern living room – complete with roaring gas fireplace – as soon as you walk through the door.
-It’s a charming first impression of the place where many Penn State parents, prospective students, and visitors to the area stay when they want to feel at home in the land of the Blue and White.
-Walk around, and you’ll see Nittany Lions everywhere.
+This State College stalwart welcomes you into mid-century modern living room – complete with roaring gas fireplace – as soon as you walk through the door.
+So, it’s no surprise that many Penn State parents, prospective students, and visitors stay here when they want to feel at home in the land of the Blue and White.
+Able about to see Nittany Lions everywhere you look.
 Two restaurants on site: the rah-rah (or should I say, “roar!”) sports-bar, Legends, and finer “The Gardens.”

 Georgetown, George Washington University, American University, DC – Watergate Hotel

-Standing in the lobby of this newly renovated icon of American History is like being at the center of a shimmering golden Slinky.
-Such is the emphasis on 50’s modern glitz here.
+Enter the Watergate and you might get the impression that you’re standing inside a shimmering golden Slinky.
+Such is the emphasis on 50’s modern glitz at this icon of American History.
 Whether you’re looking at Georgetown, GW or American University, a stay here sparks conversations about past political scandals and how they measure up to today’s.

 Virginia Commonwealth University (VCU), Richmond – The Commonwealth Hotel

-Once the hotel of choice for government officials, The Commonwealth Hotel within steps (and with great views) of the Virginia State Capitol, has been newly renovated and updated as a cute artsy boutique for trendy college-bound travelers as well.
-Joining the growing number of boutique hotels in Richmond VA (Quirk, and Graduate Richmond), The Commonwealth is attracting a growing number of non-elected officials from all over the world.
-It’s location – with unobstructed views of the Virginia State House – is unparalleled.
+The Commonwealth Hotel has, unquestionably, the best views of the Virginia State Capitol.
+This renovated hotel, all cutesy-artsy boutique, is perfect for trend-setting college-bound travelers.
+Joining the growing number of boutique hotels in Richmond VA (Quirk, and Graduate Richmond), The Commonwealth attracts even non-elected officials from all over the world.

 Washington & Lee University, Virginia Military Institute, Lexington – The Georges and Hampton Inn Col Alto Hotel